-The Executive Committee is composed of the Board’s elected officers, the immediate Past President, one delegate elected by the Board, two assistant officers, and chief-level NOSSCR staff.
-It has authority to act on behalf of the Board between Board meetings subject to bylaws conditions.
+NOSSCR’s executive committee is composed of the board’s elected officers, the immediate Past President, one delegate elected by the board, any assistant officers, and chief-level NOSSCR staff.
+It has authority to act on behalf of the board between meetings subject to bylaws conditions.

 This committee assists NOSSCR’s Treasurer in evaluating reserves investments, budgeting concerns, and other financial matters as they arise between meetings of the Board.

-The Membership Standards Committee is responsible for helping NOSSCR maintain its excellent reputation for the ethical behavior of members.
+This committee is responsible for helping NOSSCR maintain its excellent reputation for the ethical behavior of its members.
 This reputation is important for NOSSCR’s standing in the disability advocacy community and generally.
 To maintain these high standards, this committee reviews any membership applications that are questionable.
-This committee will address any problematic actions or behaviors of current members to determine if they may remain active members of NOSSCR, or if other discipline is suitable.
-Member expulsion recommendations are referred to the Board, but lesser discipline may be referred to the Executive Committee or President.
+This committee will address any problematic actions or behaviors of current members to determine if they may remain active members of NOSSCR and/or if other discipline is suitable.
+Member expulsion recommendations are referred to the board, but lesser discipline may be referred to the executive committee or President.
+Additionally, this committee focuses on ways to increase membership through activities and policies that encourage representatives to join and current members to remain.
+This committee shall make recommendations to the conference committee regarding recruitment opportunities, events, and strategies.

 NOSSCR’s bylaws provide: “At least ninety (90) days before an election, the President shall appoint a nominating committee of three (3) persons to nominate candidates for the Board of Directors.
 The committee shall notify the Secretary, in writing, of its nominations at least thirty (30) days before the date of the election.”